 - Bicycle accidents

 - Pedestrian accidents

 - Slips, trips, and falls

 - Dog bites

-Under Florida’s statute of limitations for personal injury, you have four years after an accident to file a personal injury suit.
+Under Florida’s statute of limitations for personal injury, you have two years after an accident to file a personal injury suit.
 You should not wait until the time is about to expire to hire an attorney.
 The attorney needs time to investigate your case before filing a suit.

 What You Must Prove in a Personal Injury Suit

 In most personal injury cases, you must prove that the other party was negligent.
 To prove negligence, you must show four things: